albin-joseph/nodejs-micro-service/README.md

         - Maps a service to the contents of the externalName field (like a DNS name).
         - This is used to route traffic to services outside the Kubernetes cluster.

+- **Load Balancer:**
+    - Tells Kubernetes to reach out to its provider and provision a load balancer.
+Gets traffic in a single pod.

+- **Ingress OR Ingress Controller:**
+    - A pod with a set of routing rules to distribute traffic to other services.

 ## Git Guidelines

 - Base branch is *main*